lblod/verify-submission-service/README.md

 # Verify submission service

-Microservice that helps verifying the content of submissions
+Microservice that helps verifying the content of submissions at a technical level.

 ## API

-This service features two endpoits:
+This service features two endpoints:

+### GET /bestuurseenheid?uri=bestuurseenheid-uri
-* `GET /bestuurseenheid/:uri` (param: encoded bestuurseenheid URI): get all the inzendingen and their statuses for a bestuurseenheid
+Get all the submissions and their statuses for a bestuurseenheid

-* `GET /inzending/:uri` (param: encoded task URI, returned by the service `automatic-submission-service`): get all the triples related to the inzending and the document from an automatic submission task
+### GET /inzending?uri=automatic-submission-task-uri
+Get all knowledge retrieved from a submitted publication based on the task URI as returned by the [automatic-submission-service](http://github.com/lblod/automatic-submission-service)

 ## Installation